deephaven/deephaven-core/README.md

 ### Manage example data

-The [Deephaven examples repository](https://github.com/deephaven/examples) contains data sets that are useful when learning to use Deephaven.
+[Deephaven's examples repository](https://github.com/deephaven/examples) contains data sets that are useful when learning to use Deephaven.
 These data sets are used extensively in Deephaven's documentation and are needed to run some examples.
+[Deephaven's examples repository](https://github.com/deephaven/examples) contains documentation on the available data sets and how to manage them.

 If you have chosen a deployment with example data, the example data sets will be downloaded.
 Production deployments containing your own data will not need the example data sets.

-[Deephaven's examples repository](https://github.com/deephaven/examples) contains documentation on the available data sets.
-Additionally, there is documentation on managing the data sets.
-This includes instructions on how to upgrade to the latest version.

 To upgrade a deployment to the latest example data, run: